xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 4. `signal_probe_alignment`

-   * Definition: a signal that penalizes discrepancies between probe based explanations and known causal interventions in toy settings, where ground truth mechanisms are accessible.
+   * Definition: a signal that penalizes discrepancies between probe-based explanations and known causal interventions in toy settings, where ground-truth mechanisms are accessible.
    * Purpose: tie interpretability scores to genuine causal structure rather than purely correlational patterns.

 ### 7.2 Architectural patterns